Disclosure Risk from Homogeneity Attack in Differentially Private Frequency Distribution: Experiments

-$\delta$ on TVD is the most obvious when $\epsilon$ is not too small nor too large (e.g., $\epsilon$ is around 1).
-Taken together with the DR-HA results in Figure \ref{fig:rhoe}, $\epsilon$ around 1, and $\delta\ge1$ seem to be good choices to provide sufficient decrease in DR-HA compared to no sanitization at all and acceptable utility in terms of low-dimensional marginals.
+The box plots of the TVD of the marginals at various $\epsilon$ and $\delta$ values are presented in Figure \ref{fig:utility}.
+There are notable drops in TVD as $\epsilon$ increases from 0.1 to 1 and from 1 to 10.
+For the Gaussian mechanisms of $(\epsilon,\delta)$-DP and $(\epsilon,\delta)$-pDP, the effect of $\delta$ on TVD is the most obvious when $\epsilon$ is around 1.
+Taken together with the DR-HA results in Figure \ref{fig:rhole}, $\epsilon$ around 1 seems to be a good choice to provide sufficient protection against DR-HA compared to no sanitization at all and acceptable utility when releasing low-dimensional marginals.
+In terms of the choice of $\delta$ in the cases of $(\epsilon,\delta)$-DP and $(\epsilon,\delta)$-pDP, the general recommendation of $O(n^{-1})$ is a good choice given its negligible impact on DR-HA and smaller impact than utility compared to $\epsilon$.